The Best Way to Stop Employees from Clicking on Phishing Scams [Case Study]

 Still on the fence about doing a phishing security test at your own company?
 Lets’ dive into how this training works.

-We recently ran a phishing simulation to train employees at a company that has been hit with operations-halting ransomware multiple times.
+We recently ran a phishing simulation to train employees at a company that had been hit with operations-halting ransomware multiple times.

-Employees at Company X had fallen for 2 separate “click viruses” back-to-back.
+Employees at Company X had fallen for two separate “click viruses” back-to-back.

-Viruses were delivered through an email scam and were deployed when a malicious link was clicked on.
-This act resulted in significant downtime for their company’s operations.
+Viruses were delivered through an email scam and were deployed when the users clicked on malicious links.
+These acts resulted in significant downtime for their company’s operations.

 To keep it interesting, each set of emails had different variables: